How to Cache in Mobile Hybrid IoT Networks?: Content Delivery Routing Protocol in Mobile Hybrid IoT Networks

-\begin{enumerate}[leftmargin=0.325cm, labelsep=0.325cm, align=left, itemsep=-0.1cm, font=\normalfont, label=(\roman*)] \item[\textbf{Step 1)}] \underline{First delivery phase} \begin{enumerate} \item If the closest holder is a mobile node, then the requesting message chases the target node according to the following procedure.
-As depicted in Fig. \ref{1.1}, from routing cell $C^{0}$, the requesting message is transmitted via multihop along the adjacent routing cells toward routing cell $C^{1}$ containing the target node, where the per-hop distance is given by $\Theta\left(\sqrt{a(n)}\right)$.
-By the time the requesting message reaches routing cell $C^{1}$, the target node has moved to another position $C^{2}$ with the mobility trace based on the RWMM.
+\begin{enumerate}[leftmargin=0.325cm, labelsep=0.325cm, align=left, itemsep=-0.1cm, font=\normalfont, label=(\roman*)] \item[\textbf{Step 1)}] \underline{Requesting phase} \begin{enumerate} \item If the closest holder is a mobile device, then the requesting message chases the target device according to the following procedure.
+As depicted in Fig. \ref{1.1}, from routing cell $C^{0}$, the requesting message is transmitted via multihop along the adjacent routing cells toward routing cell $C^{1}$ containing the target device, where the per-hop distance is given by $\Theta\left(\sqrt{a(n)}\right)$.
+By the time the requesting message reaches routing cell $C^{1}$, the target device has moved to another position $C^{2}$ with the mobility trace based on the RWMM.
 Thus, the message hops from routing cell $C^{1}$ to routing cell $C^{2}$.
-This continues until the message reaches the routing cell $C^{3}$ containing its target node. \item As depicted in Fig. \ref{1.2}, if the closest holder is a SBS, then the requesting message is delivered via multihop along the adjacent routing cells intersecting the straight line toward the coverage of the target SBS, where the per-hop distance is given by $\Theta\left(\sqrt{a(n)}\right)$.
-When the requesting message arrives at a node in routing cell $C^{1}$ that is inside the SBS cell coverage of the target SBS, the last relay node will send the message to the SBS immediately using single-hop within one time slot, where the last hop distance to the target SBS is given by $\Theta\left(\sqrt{b(n)}\right)$.
-This long-distance hop for the last hop to the SBS leads to the best performance (which will be specified later). \end{enumerate} \item[\textbf{Step 2)}] \underline{Second delivery phase} \begin{enumerate} \item By the time the target node receives the requesting message, the requesting node has moved to another position $C^{4}$ with the mobility trace based on the RWMM.
-As illustrated in Fig. \ref{2.1}, the desired content object delivered by the target node chases the requesting node by executing essentially the same procedure as the first delivery phase. \item By the time the SBS receives the requesting message, the requesting node has moved to another position $C^{3}$.
-As illustrated in Fig. \ref{2.2}, the desired content object delivered by the SBS is delivered to a relay node in routing cell $C^{2}$ along another straight line toward the requesting node within one time slot.
-Thereafter, the relay chases the requesting node via multihop until reaching the routing cell containing the requesting node.
+This continues until the message reaches the routing cell $C^{3}$ containing its target device. \item As depicted in Fig. \ref{1.2}, if the closest holder is an FAP, then the requesting message is delivered via multihop along the adjacent routing cells intersecting the straight line toward the coverage of the target FAP, where the per-hop distance is given by $\Theta\left(\sqrt{a(n)}\right)$.
+When the requesting message arrives at a mobile device in routing cell $C^{1}$ that is inside the FAP cell coverage of the target FAP, the last relay device will send the message to the FAP immediately using single-hop within one time slot, where the last hop distance to the target FAP is given by $\Theta\left(\sqrt{b(n)}\right)$.
+This long-distance hop for the last hop to the FAP leads to the best performance (which will be specified later). \end{enumerate} \item[\textbf{Step 2)}] \underline{Delivery phase} \begin{enumerate} \item By the time the target device receives the requesting message, the requesting device has moved to another position $C^{4}$ with the mobility trace based on the RWMM.
+As illustrated in Fig. \ref{2.1}, the desired content object delivered by the target device chases the requesting device by executing essentially the same procedure as the first delivery phase. \item By the time the FAP receives the requesting message, the requesting device has moved to another position $C^{3}$.
+As illustrated in Fig. \ref{2.2}, the desired content object delivered by the FAP is delivered to a relay device in routing cell $C^{2}$ along another straight line toward the requesting device within one time slot.
+Thereafter, the relay chases the requesting device via multihop until reaching the routing cell containing the requesting device. \end{enumerate} \end{enumerate}